The FDA classifies cannabis as a Schedule I drug with ‘no accepted medical use,’ but it’s also for sale as a pharmaceutical. How?

-If you’ve dabbled in medical cannabis, then you may ask yourself why anyone would pay the equivalent of the school teacher’s annual salary for something that can be picked up at a cannabis dispensary for a fraction of the cost.
+If you’ve dabbled in medical cannabis, then you may ask yourself why anyone would pay the equivalent of someone’s salary for something that can be picked up at a cannabis dispensary for a fraction of the cost.
+Or grown at home.

 There are plenty of ‘excellent’ reasons why someone may opt for Epidiolex over, say, Charlotte’s Web oil.
-The biggest reason is legality, as Epidiolex is 100 percent legal (with a prescription), whereas non-FDA-approved CBD oils currently meander into a legal gray area.
+The biggest reason is legality, as Epidiolex is 100 percent legal (with a prescription), whereas CBD oils currently meander into a legal gray area.
+While CBD oil is legal, the THC content must be below 0.3%.
+Putting rigid restrictions on potency harms patient access and health.

-The next biggest reason to choose Epidiolex would be perceived reliability.
+The next biggest reason to choose a pharmaceutical could be perceived reliability.
 Since Epidiolex is a federally regulated drug, it must undergo stringent lab testing to verify its safety and efficacy.
-It turns out that there are some concerning side effects, namely increased seizure activity and suicidal thoughts, but the FDA would like you to think it’s safe and effective.
+It turns out that there are some concerning side effects, namely increased seizure activity and suicidal thoughts, but the FDA would like you to know these are rare.

 The final reason is that some CBD oils on the market don’t always offer consistency, especially since many CBD companies misreport or outright lie about the CBD content of their products.
 Epidiolex has to be precisely consistent and can be meted out in exact doses, too.